mpv-player/mpv/DOCS/interface-changes.rst

       but do not use the mechanism for negation options.
       (Also see client API change for API version 1.23.)
-    - add almost all options to the property list, meaning you can change options without adding "options/" to the property name
+    - add almost all options to the property list, meaning you can change options without adding "options/" to the property name (a new section has been added to the manpage describing some conflicting behavior between options and properties)
     - rename the following properties
         - "demuxer" -> "current-demuxer"
         - "fps" -> "container-fps"